FusinKoo/Jules-Test-02/README.md

 48 kHz/24‑bit WAV files with TPDF dithering.
 Loudness (LUFS) and true‑peak are measured via [`pyloudnorm`](https://github.com/csteinmetz1/pyloudnorm) following ITU‑R BS.1770.
-Before export the mix is limited to a –1 dBTP true‑peak margin and the final values are written to `mix_lufs.txt` and `report.json`.
+Before export the mix is limited to a –1 dBTP true‑peak margin.
+The final values are written to `mix_lufs.txt` and `report.json`.

 ## Environment Requirements